dlinus231/mu-fitness/backend/README.md

   - Response:
     - `200`: Created successfully.
 Returns an object containing the workout data.
     - `400`: Invalid request made
+- `/workout/edit`: Edit an existing workout
+  - Body:
+    - `workoutId: Integer` (required): The id associated with the workout
+    - `name: String` (required): The updated name of the workout
+    - `difficulty: String` (required): The updated difficulty of the workout
+    - `description: String`: The updated description of the workout
+  - Response:
+    - `200`: Edited successfully
+    - `400`: Invalid request made.
+Missing or invalid workout id

 ### `Delete`